-If the Input Sequences screen appears, you must specify the required options and enter one or more read files in this dialog before proceeding to the next screen.
-If you are following a long-read workflow, this screen will direct you to "Input long read sequences."
-Depending on your workflow, only a subset of the options discussed below may be included on this screen.
+Regardless of the name of this screen (Input Sequences, Input Short/Long Read Sequences, etc.), you must specify the required options and enter one or more read files in this dialog before proceeding to the next screen.
+Depending on your workflow and the version of this screen, only a subset of the options discussed below may be included on this screen.